Cibersino/tot-readingmeter/docs/cleanup/_repo_contract_usage.md

 3) Update “Last updated at commit”.
 Pass condition for the per-file note: all B2 keys are present here with Verified-at = current HEAD.

+## Surface-only rule (mandatory)
+- The “Repo search (Ctrl+Shift+F)” number recorded here is an official surface-only count: only contract surface statements.
+- Exclude any key occurrences found in:
+  - comments (//, /* */),
+  - logs (console.*),
+  - user-facing strings (dialogs/notifications/toasts),
+  - non-binding listener management calls such as removeListener( / off( / removeAllListeners(.
+- Operational method: use the protocol’s surface-only regex search (preferred).
+If you run a raw '<key>' / "<key>" search as a quick presence check, it is not the official count unless filtered down to surfaces.

 ## Entries

 ### IPC — ipcMain.handle